List of historic structures in Oatman, Arizona: Oatman

-In 1909, Vivian was formally named Oatman in honor of Olive Oatman, a 14-year-old girl whose family was attacked by a small group from a Native American tribe believed to be Tolkepayas (Western Yavapai).
+In 1909, Vivian was formally named Oatman in honor of Olive Oatman. a young 14-year-old girl whose family was attacked by a small group from a Native American tribe believed to be Tolkepayas (Western Yavapai).
 All were killed except for three of the children: Lorenzo, age 15 (who was left for dead), Olive, and Mary Ann, age 7, who were taken to be slaves for the Yavapais.
 Olive and Mary Ann were sold as slaves to the Mohave who tattooed both girls on their chins and arms.
 Olive survived the ordeal, but her younger sister Mary Ann died while in captivity.
 Eventually.
 Olive was released when the Mohaves were told by a messenger that the whites would destroy the Mohaves if they did not release her.
 The trade items included were blankets and a white horse.

 In 1915, another boom was provided to the settlement when two miners struck a gold find.
 However, in 1921, a fire of huge proportions consumed many of the structures in the town.
 The townspeople worked hard to rebuild the small town.
 Five years later the main mining company, United Eastern Mines, shut down operations for good.
 The town continued to survive due to the travelers who passed through the old U.S. Route 66 which was built in 1920.
 The town's economy was once again affected when the route became what is now Interstate 40 and was completely bypassed in 1953.

 In 1995, the Gold Road Mine was reopened, however the decline of gold prices resulted in its closure in 1998.
 A renewed interest in the town and travel in Route 66 began with the growth of the nearby gaming town of Laughlin, Nevada.
 The hotels in Laughlin promotes visits to the town.
 Oatman is now a tourist attraction.